 Special General Meeting (SGM)

-Special General Meetings of the Institute may be summoned by the Council, or at the written request of ten Members addressed to the Secretary and stating the purpose of the meeting.
+Special General Meetings of the Institute may be summoned by the Council, or at the written request of any Members addressed to the Secretary and stating the purpose of the meeting.

 The date and time of an SGM shall be fixed by the President, with at least 14 days' notice of this provided to all Members.